Each financial year, as March 31 rolls around, you may have heard one common piece of financial advice dished out by experts. Here’s how it goes -

 The total amount of home loan principal that you’ve repaid in a year can be deducted from taxable income, up to ₹1.5 lakh.
 But if the principal component of your home loan EMIs exceeds ₹1.5 lakhs during the year, your deductions will be limited to this sum.

-The limit also includes any other investments eligible for deductions under section 80C like life insurance premiums, PPF investments, 5-year tax-saving FDs among others.
+The limit also includes any other investments eligible for deductions under section 80C like life insurance premiums, PPF investments, and 5-year tax-saving FDs among others.

 The home loan interest may seem like a huge financial burden initially.
 But once you know how it can help save taxes while buying a house in India, you’ll be relieved.